McCormick & Company Incorporated (MKC) – Don’t Be So Quick to Call it Dead

 Sponsored

-The stock witnessed a -12.79% gain in the last 1 month and extending the period to 3 months gives it a -7.69%, and is -2.42% down over the last 5 days.
-If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.81% over the week and 2.17% over the month.
+The stock witnessed a -7.77% gain in the last 1 month and extending the period to 3 months gives it a -9.61%, and is 1.37% up over the last 5 days.
+If we measure the stock’s price variations over the week and the month, we find that the volatility rates stand at 1.72% over the week and 2.04% over the month.

 McCormick & Company Incorporated (MKC) Analyst Forecasts